Sick of this rainy December weather?

 Akaroa, Banks Peninsula, Canterbury: Less than 100km from Christchurch, this quaint Banks Peninsula settlement was another favourite with our team.
 Settled by both the British and French in the 1800s, Akaroa retains much of its French heritage, which will become apparent as you wander along the likes of Rue Jolie and Rue Lauvaud.
 Many of the original settlers' cottages are still standing and there are delightful restaurants and cafes dotted around this picturesque seaside town.
 The more adventurous can head out onto the stunningly aqua Akaroa Harbour and swim with the endangered Hector's dolphins or take one of the many walks that crisscross the local hills.

 Mackenzie Country, Canterbury and Otago: This beautiful district which stretches south and west from Fairlie, is home to some of the South Island's most magnificent landscapes.
 The glassy lakes of Tekapo and Pukaki, the awe-inspiring flanks of New Zealand's highest mountain, Aoraki/Mt Cook, and the masses of lupins which grow along the roadside.
 We know they're an invasive non-native, but there's no denying how pretty they look against the snowy mountain backdrop.
-But despite all these attributes, one of my colleague's reasons for nominating the area was something quite unexpected: "It's got big dams.
+But despite all these attributes, one colleague's reasons for nominating the area was something quite unexpected: "It's got big dams.
 I love big dams."

 Mt Aspiring National Park, West Coast: About 50km north of Wanaka, this is one of New Zealand's true scenic gems.
 The country's third-largest national park is a tramper's dream, with its beautiful valleys and thick bush opening to a blue sky studded with snowy peaks.
 Head up to the Rob Roy Glacier from the meadow-like Matukituki Valley for a truly scenic picnic - just watch out for the kea who will inevitably try to share your lunch.
 More serious walkers have a myriad of multi-day tramping options open to them, but always make sure you're well prepared and that someone knows your plans.
 This may be beautiful country but the weather can change rapidly in the mountains.

 Doubtful Sound, Fiordland, Southland: It's an adventure even getting to this isolated fiord in the South Island's southwest coast.
 The first stop is the small settlement of Manapouri, several hours' drive southwest of Queenstown.
 From there, you take a cruise across the vast and beautiful Lake Manapouri to West Arm - site of the engineering marvel that is the Manapouri Power Station.
 Then there's a ride through the moss-encrusted beech forest, with the bus pausing at the top of Wilmot Pass to offer passengers their first magnificent view of the sound.
 The trip might be long, but it's all worth it once you descend to sea level on the other side of the pass.
 If weather permits, cruises of the sound will go all the way out to the Tasman Sea, where vocal fur seals have a colony.
 Away from the seals and the crashing waves at the fiord's entrance however, the most remarkable thing about the sound is its silence.
-With the exception of birds calling to each other across the often misty valleys and randomly generated waterfalls plunging into the fiord, there's a stillness seldom found even in the most isolated corners of New Zealand.
+With the exception of birds calling to each other across the often misty valleys and waterfalls plunging into the fiord, there's a stillness seldom found even in the most isolated corners of New Zealand.